 Conveyors, Inc. Listed by incransom Ransomware Group

 Public reporting indicates that Conveyors, Inc., a family-owned manufacturer based in the United States and established in 1974, had sensitive internal documents stolen.
 The company produces bulk material handling equipment such as screw conveyors, bucket elevators, and drag conveyors for clients in commercial, industrial, oil and gas, and governmental sectors.
-Available reporting describes the data as internal files; the exact number of people whose personal information was exposed remains unknown.
-The listing on the incransom leak site confirms that negotiations between the attackers and the company either failed or never occurred.
+Available reporting describes the data as internal files; the exact number of people whose personal information may have been exposed remains unknown.
+The listing on the incransom leak site states that negotiations between the attackers and the company either failed or never occurred.

 Why This Matters for You and Your Family